ufz/ogs/web/content/docs/benchmarks/small-deformations/mechanics-linear-disc-with-hole.md

 We solve a linear elastic small deformation problem on a quarter of a plate with hole put under tension on the top boundary.

-See the TODO: {asset:797:link}-PDF for detailed problem description.
+See the [Circular_hole.pdf](https://docs.opengeosys.org/assets/files/Documentation/Selected-Benchmarks/Circular_hole.pdf) for detailed problem description.

 ## Results and evaluation